 - Spread Across Asset Classes:

-- Alternative Investments: Consider including real estate, commodities, or mutual funds for additional diversification.
+- Alternative Investments: Consider including real estate, commodities, or mutual funds that lack correlation to the S&P 500.
+Modern allocators might look at managed futures here.

 - Diversify Within Asset Classes: